colwilson/flask-lazyapi/README.md

 TODO
 * A schema would be a nice optional extra
+* Search criteria? only for GET surely?
 * OPTIONS are never handled
 * check for duplicates? return 409? wikipedia just says "The PUT and DELETE methods are idempotent methods."
-* block al requests not from localhost?
+* block all requests not from localhost?
-* should put and post replace the collection or update it?